Jury in Trump's hush money case will begin deliberations after hearing instructions from the judge

 In his own hourslong address to the jury, with sweeping denials echoing Trump’s “deny everything” approach, Blanche castigated the entire foundation of the case.

-He said Cohen, not Trump, created the invoices that were submitted to the Trump Organization for reimbursement and rejected the prosecution’s caricature of a details-oriented manager, suggesting instead that Trump was preoccupied by the presidency and not the checks he was signing.
+He said Cohen, not Trump, created the invoices that were submitted to the Trump Organization for reimbursement, and he rejected the prosecution’s caricature of a details-oriented manager.
+He suggested instead that Trump was preoccupied by the presidency and not the checks he was signing.
 And he rejected the idea that the alleged hush money scheme amounted to election interference.

 “Every campaign in this country is a conspiracy to promote a candidate, a group of people who are working together to help somebody win,” Blanche said.